Used and loved by millions

 How can I use "bring to the table" in a sentence?

-You can use "bring to the table" to describe what someone contributes to a discussion, project, or collaboration.
-For example, "Her experience in marketing will "bring to the table" a fresh perspective on our advertising strategy."
+You can use "bring to the table" to describe the unique skills, qualities, or resources someone offers to a project or discussion.
+For example, "Her experience in marketing will "bring to the table" valuable insights into consumer behavior."

-What does it mean to "bring to the table"?
+What does it mean to "bring something to the table"?

-To "bring to the table" means to contribute something valuable, such as skills, ideas, or resources, to a discussion, project, or group effort.
+To "bring something to the table" means to contribute something of value, such as a skill, idea, or resource, to a discussion, project, or collaboration.

-What can I say instead of "bring to the table"?
+What are some alternatives to "bring to the table"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision